Tropical cluster varieties, phylogenetic trees, and generalized associahedra: Introduction

 At least two notions of tropicalization have been widely studied for cluster algebras and cluster varieties.
 These are \textit{positive tropicalizations}, defined by Speyer and Williams in~\cite{SpeWil2005}, and the related \textit{Fock--Goncharov tropicalizations}, due to Fock and Goncharov~\cite{FocGon2006,FocGon2009} and Gross, Hacking, Keel, and Kontsevich~\cite{GHKK2018}.

 However, much less is known about \textit{tropicalizations} of cluster varieties as commonly understood in tropical algebraic geometry today, following~\cite{BieGro1984,Stu2002,Mikh2005,EinKapLin2006} and others.
+In broad terms, the tropicalization of an algebraic variety is its ``combinatorial shadow'': a polyhedral complex that captures various geometric properties of the variety, from dimension and degree to symmetry groups and intersection theory.
 In the pioneering work~\cite{SpeStu2004}, Speyer and Sturmfels gave an explicit description of the tropicalization of the Grassmannian $\Gr(2,n)$, realizing it as the space of phylogenetic trees, introduced in~\cite{RobWhi1996,BilHolVog2001}.
 This offers a direct connection to cluster algebra theory, since the affine cone over $\Gr(2,n)$ arises as the prototypical example of a cluster variety: that of finite type $\rA$.

 While highly consequential, the result of~\cite{SpeStu2004} has resisted attempts of extending it to higher Grassmannians.
 To the author's knowledge, it also remains the only explicit description of an infinite family of tropicalized cluster varieties.
 Thus, the broad motivation behind our work is twofold: to obtain further families of tropicalized cluster varieties, and to show that this may be a more natural (or at least more accessible) direction for generalizing the construction of Speyer and Sturmfels.
 Specifically, we make a first step towards this goal by describing tropicalized cluster varieties of finite type C.